ks6088ts-labs/baseline-environment-cdktf-typescript/docs/user-assigned-managed-identity.md

 ## Connect to VM with Bastion

-From Azure Portal, go to VM on Prod-PlaygroundStack and connect via Bastion with user name `azureuser` and password `P@ssw0rd1234`. (see [virtual-machine.ts](../lib/construct/azurerm/virtual-machine.ts))
+From Azure Portal, go to VM on Prod-AzurermPlaygroundStack and connect via Bastion with user name `azureuser` and password `P@ssw0rd1234`. (see [virtual-machine.ts](../lib/construct/azurerm/virtual-machine.ts))

 ## Call Azure OpenAI API from virtual machine with user-assigned managed identity